mithun50/CamPish/README.md

 # CamPish
 **CamPish** is a Flask-based web application designed to capture images and gather IP-based geolocation data from users.
-It integrates with ngrok to securely expose your local server to the internet, enabling external access.
+It integrates with SSH tunnel to securely expose your local server to the internet, enabling external access.

 ## Table of Contents